Limited Volunteer Opportunities for 2021

 - Submit a volunteer application electronically.

 - When there are shift openings, we will notify you of which shifts are available and orientation times.
 You will need to select a shift time.
 If there is not one that fits your schedule at that time, no big deal.
 Let the volunteer coordinator know and you will be contacted with future openings.

 - Once you are assigned to a shift, you will need to attend the New Volunteer Orientation.
-This is a training that last an hour and a half and introduces you to the shelter, our volunteer program, and the basic responsibilties of your new volunteer position.
+This is a training that lasts 45 minutes to an hour and introduces you to the shelter, our volunteer program, and the basic responsibilties of your new volunteer position.

 - Once you have completed training, you will be ready to get started on your shift, where you will shadow an experienced volunteer until you are comfortable on your own.

 What do volunteers do at the shelter?
 Read about the shift descriptions below!